 Scott Greenwood, Associate Vice President, Alumni Engagement and Development

 The President’s Art Advisory Committee reviews all proposals for outdoor public sculpture on campus, both proposed gifts and potential commissions, to ensure that the university encourages the development of an exciting and stimulating visual environment that will enhance Duke’s architecture and physical setting.
-All units contemplating the installation of public sculptures will submit their plans to this committee, and the committee’s recommendations will in turn be submitted to the Committee on Facilities and Environment for ratification.
+All units contemplating the installation of public sculptures will submit their plans to this committee for ratification.

 Faculty